FY 2016 Grant Announcement (Initial):

-- For projects requesting Supplemental Funds, a project timeline and statements of commitment by any potential partners
+- A project timeline and statements of commitment by any potential partners

 You must submit a budget on the NHPRC Budget Form available on the Application Instructions page.
 Note that the form itself contains additional instructions.
 You may include with your application a narrative budget supplement for budget categories that require further detail.
 Provide specific budget figures, rounding to the nearest dollar.

 Applicants will be asked to compute the project costs to be charged to NHPRC Federal grant funds as well as those that will be supported by the applicant.
 The applicant's cost sharing includes both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
 All of the items listed, whether supported by grant funds or your cost-sharing contributions, must be reasonable and necessary to accomplish project objectives, allowable in terms of the applicable federal cost principles, auditable, and incurred during the grant period.
 Applicants should review the appropriate Office of Management and Budget circulars on cost principles.

 If the project expects program income, it should be allocated among specific budget categories on the cost-sharing column of the project budget.
 The total amount of expected program income should be reported on page 13 of the NHPRC budget form under "Project Funding for Entire Grant Period."
 The same amount should appear on the Application for Federal Assistance, SF424, item 18f.
 Please use the narrative budget supplement to explain the calculation of the expected income and its allocation.

 Charges to the project for items such as salaries, fringe benefits, travel, and contractual services must conform to the written policies and established practices of the applicant organization.
 In addition, successful applicants will be required to certify that they have adequate accounting and timekeeping procedures to meet the Federal requirements.